cloudwithax/cardinal/README.md

 npx prisma migrate deploy
 ```

-You have the option of either starting the development server to do rapid prototyping for changes
+You have the option of either starting the production server, which will build and serve
-or just to implement your own for your own needs, or starting the production server, which will build and serve
+the app to which you can further configure to point to a domain, or the development server to do rapid prototyping for changes
-the app to which you can further configure to point to a domain.
+or just to implement your own for your own needs.

 To run the production server: